apify/actor-whitepaper/README.md

 ### Get memory information

 Get information about the total and available memory of the actor’s container or local system.
+For example, this is useful to auto-scale a pool of workers used for crawling large websites.

 #### Node.js